 The okra plant can grow 4-6 feet tall, and produces vibrant okra flower blossoms that have yellow to white petals.
 Okra pods can grow as long 7-10 inches and are long and tapered towards the blossom end.
 The pods have a mild, earthy taste, almost like that of an eggplant, and are green or red in color.

 This shrub-like species has a single deep taproot.
-The taproot provides nutrients more than the lateral secondary roots do, although those fine hair-like secondary roots are useful for moisture absorption.
+The taproot provides more nutrients than the lateral secondary roots, although those fine hair-like secondary roots are useful for moisture absorption.
 An annual, it typically produces heavily for its short season-or-two lifespan and then dies off.

 Okra matures within 50 to 65 days after being planted.
 It then bears seed pods for the next 10-12 weeks or even until frost.
-They’re quite a few popular varieties of okra, including Blondy, Clemson Spineless, Cajun Delight, Baby Bubba Hybrid, and Burgundy.
+There are quite a few popular varieties of okra, including Blondy, Clemson Spineless, Cajun Delight, Baby Bubba Hybrid, and Burgundy.

 But how do you care for okra or encourage it to develop those luscious pods?
 Let’s talk about growing okra in your garden and how to get it off to a good start.

-Starting from seed can be done up to a month in advance of warm weather.
+You can start okra seeds indoors up to a month in advance of warm weather.
 For most in the United States, that’s spring to early summer.
-If you’re past the first frost, you can start okra seeds directly in the garden bed, which is usually ideal.
+If you’re past the first frost, you can plant okra seeds directly in the garden bed, which is usually ideal.
 Okra is not a fan of being transplanted, as it often loses its tender secondary roots in the process.

 That tricky time of year when there’s an occasional unanticipated frost shouldn’t prevent you from starting your seeds.
 If they’re direct-sown, you can grow okra underneath a cold frame or in a poly-tunnel to provide added warmth to protect your young plants.

-Young okra plants need full sun conditions and will not perform in areas of partial to full shade.
+Young okra plants need full sun conditions and will not perform in partial to full shade areas.
 Be sure to select a location for your plants where they receive the light they need.
 In addition, they’ll need protection from high winds as they can be easily damaged.